usethesource/rascal-website/courses/GettingStarted/CreateNewProject/CreateNewProject.md

 ```

 Next to that `RASCAL.MF` is required to configure the development environment for the project.
 Some
-information from the `pom.xml` is repeated here, because this file is common between Eclipse, VScode and empty commandline projects,
-and such projects could work with a `pom.xml`:
+information from the `pom.xml` is repeated here, because this file is common between VScode and empty commandline projects, and such projects should work with a `pom.xml`:

 ```MF
 ((|home:///my-project-name/META-INF/RASCAL.MF|))